 ABOUT THIS COURSE

-This newly revised music technology course will demonstrate how to guide your best students to achieve Grades A & A* in future Pearson/ Edexcel A Level Music Technology examinations.
-Lead by our highly respected and successful presenter, James Reevell, the course will demonstrate teaching and learning ideas for all components which will stretch and challenge able students and develop their higher level skills.
-Using feedback from 2019; the first year of examination on the new specifications, the course will outline what is expected of high ability students and explore ways to build your teaching practice around this.
+This course will demonstrate how to guide your best students to achieve Grades A and A* in future Pearson/ Edexcel A Level Music Technology examinations.
+Lead by our highly respected and successful presenter, James Reevell, the course will demonstrate exam-focused teaching and learning ideas for all components which will stretch and challenge able students and develop their higher level skills.

 BENEFITS OF ATTENDING